9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 local state, or to have other side effects.
 Typically this is signalled in C by the function returning only a status value, or some void type, rather than a useful result value.
 This indicates that the real work of the function was in its side effects.
-For such functions, we\'ll need to capture those side effects in the `IO` monad (by changing the return type to `IO
+For such functions, we'll need to capture those side effects in the `IO` monad (by changing the return type to `IO
 CDouble`, for example).
-We also need to be very careful with pure C functions that aren\'t also reentrant, as multiple threads are extremely common in Haskell code, in comparison to C. We might need to make non-reentrant code safe for use by moderating access to the FFI binding with a transactional lock, or duplicating the underlying C state.
+We also need to be very careful with pure C functions that aren't also reentrant, as multiple threads are extremely common in Haskell code, in comparison to C. We might need to make non-reentrant code safe for use by moderating access to the FFI binding with a transactional lock, or duplicating the underlying C state.